Minor Clients

 If the client is under 12 years old:

-• The client needs a parent or legal guardian present to complete paperwork on his or her behalf.
+• The client needs a parent or legal guardian present to complete paperwork on his/her/their behalf.
 That person must also be present in the first counseling session to go over the paperwork with the counselor.
 Depending on the wishes of the parent(s)/guardian(s) and minor, the parent(s)/guardian(s) may be in future sessions or parts of sessions.

 • Regardless of any custody agreements (even if one person has full custody) Colorado law requires that if both parents are alive they both need to consent to the treatment in counseling.

-If the client is between ages 12 and 15:
+If the client is age 12 or older:

-• We believe it is best to involve parent(s) or legal guardian(s) as much as is possible and helpful.
+• In most cases it is beneficial to involve parent(s)/guardian(s) as much as is possible and appropriate.

 • Throughout counseling we will keep assessing if the minor should have parent(s)/legal guardian(s) in sessions.
 This depends on age, presenting concerns, and helpfulness to the minor.